-Viewing job results after processing
+View job results after processing

+.
 Axiom processes tasks, such as processing cost models, using Scheduler.
-For more information about Scheduler, see "About Scheduler" in the online help.
-When tasks are processing, the system opens a separate tab that displays the status of the processes, including the result, the time the job was started, how long it lasted, and the user that ran the job.
+For more information about Scheduler, in the online help, see "About Scheduler".
+When tasks are processing, the system opens a separate tab that shows the status of the processes, including the result, the time the job was started, how long it lasted, and the user that ran the job.